 Tips for Saving Your Energy

-- Use a wheelchair while travelling longer distances, if one is available.
+- Use a transport chair or wheelchair while traveling longer distances.

 - Take your time with your activities and sit while you work.
-Remember to maintain normal breathing and stop and rest often if you feel tired.
+Remember to keep breathing normally (don’t hold your breath) and stop and rest often if you feel tired.

-- Sit on higher seats, which are easier to stand up from than low seats.
+- Sit on higher seats.
+They are easier to stand up from than low seats.

 - Organize and store your work items where you use them and can get them easily.

-- Use a sponge or brush (e.g., back brush) with a long handle to scrub your feet and other areas that may be hard to reach.
+- Use a sponge or brush with a long handle (such as a back brush) to scrub your feet and other areas that may be hard to reach.

-- Choose your clothing and lay it out before you get dressed.
-Sit on a chair or at the edge of your bed to get dressed.
+- Sit on a chair or at the edge of your bed to get dressed.

-- Clothe the lower part of your body first.
+- Dress the lower part of your body first.

 - To put on your socks and shoes, sit and bring your foot to the opposite knee instead of bending over.

-- Select shirts or blouses that button at the front and bottoms that fit loosely.
+- Choose shirts or blouses that button at the front and bottoms that fit loosely.
 These are easier to get on and off.